-- Check the coronal reconstruction, subdural hematoma will be formed like a sickle, fig. 4 - An epidural hematoma will have lenticular shape in the axial and the coronal reconstruction, fig. 5.
-These are commonly associated with skull fracture so look carefully for a fracture - Subarachnoid haemorrhage will be linear and follow the sulci, fig. 6 - Traumatic intraparenchymal haemorrhage can be round or oval and often shows a hypoattenuating ring, a perifocal edema, fig. 7 - In many cases you will find more than one type of intracranial haemorrhage10
+- Check the coronal reconstruction, subdural haematoma will be formed like a sickle, fig. 4 - / An epidural haematoma will have lenticular shape in the axial and the coronal reconstruction, fig. 5.
+These are commonly associated with skull fracture so look carefully for a fracture - / Subarachnoid haemorrhage will be linear and follow the sulci, fig. 6 - Traumatic intraparenchymal haemorrhage can be round or oval and often shows a hypoattenuating ring, a perifocal oedema, fig. 7 - In many cases you will find more than one type of intracranial haemorrhage10 parenchymal haemorrhage left perifocal oedema frontal lobe with